Sam Everingham writes from personal experience about why more gay couples are embracing surrogacy.

-When we moved house nearly four years ago, we soon met the other gay couple in the street – they had brought up two boys in a ‘merged home’ – ex-wife, husband-turned gay and gay partner all under the same roof.
-For a long time earlier straight relationships had been the commonest means by which gay men found themselves fathers.
+When we moved house nearly four years ago, we soon met the other gay couple in the street.
+They had brought up two boys in a ‘merged home’ – ex-wife, husband-turned gay and gay partner all under the same roof.
+For a long time, earlier straight relationships proved the commonest route to fatherhood for gay men.

-From the 1990s, hundreds of hopeful gay men agreed to “donor dad” or co-parent arrangements with single women and lesbian couples here in Australia.
-Sadly, many of those men found themselves cut out of the lives of the children they had fathered.
+From the 1990s, hundreds of hopeful gay men agreed to ‘donor dad’ or co-parent arrangements with single women and lesbian couples here in Australia.
+Sadly, many of those men found themselves cut out of the lives of the children they fathered.
 Many were left yearning for kids of their own.

 Take Michael and Jarred.
 Six years ago, this Brisbane couple found a local surrogate Rachel Kunde who was willing to use her own eggs and womb – what’s called traditional surrogacy – to help them create twin boys Huxley & Elijah, who are now four years old.
 For Rachel, providing her eggs as well as her tummy comes naturally – she’s since carried for other couples too.